aj-chou/wise/README.md

 **This framework serves as a benchmark of validity and feasibility for novel strategies, ideas, theories across all knowledge domains**.

 ## Description
 This project proposes that the universe is a computational system driven by the principle of efficiency optimization, shaping existence, life, and intelligence.
-Through four interconnected research papers and the **Axiom of Meta-Intelligence** framework, we explore this idea across cosmology, biology, philosophy, and practical problem-solving.
+Through these interconnected research papers and the **Axiom of Meta-Intelligence** framework, we explore this idea across cosmology, biology, philosophy, and practical problem-solving.
 Our work reinterprets fundamental questions about reality, purpose, and morality, offering both theoretical insights and actionable strategies for aligning with the universe's computational evolution.</br>

 ## Table of Contents
 1. [Introduction](#introduction)